libAtoms/abcd-2016/README.md

   Writing 12 file(s) to ./
 ```

-ABCD works with several database backends (ase, mongodb) and can be extended
+`abcd` works with several database backends out of the box (ase, mongodb) and
-to any others using a simple specification.
+can be extended to any others using a simple specification.

+Key features that `abcd` provides includes:

+- Universal interface to many database backends
+- Access databses on remote machines or share your local databases remotely
+- Works with anything that an `ase` `Atoms` object can do
+- Able to store original data (input/output) files for reference with every
+  configuration.
+- Allows user to work with commandline tools or directly interface with Python

+For full documentation, see: http://abcd.readthedocs.org/en/latest/

+## Quickstart guide

 To use ABCD, two main steps have to be performed: